pagkly/Zed/Investopedia3/Earnings Per Share (EPS).md

 While this land sale has created real profits for the company and its shareholders, it is considered an “extraordinary item” because there is no reason to believe the company can repeat that transaction in the future.
 Shareholders might be misled if the windfall is included in the numerator of the EPS equation, so it is excluded.

-A similar argument could be made if a company had an [unusual loss](https://www.investopedia.com/terms/u/unusual-item.asp)—maybe the factory burned down—which would have temporarily decreased EPS and should be excluded for the same reason.
+A similar argument could be made if a company had an [[unusual loss]](https://www.investopedia.com/terms/u/unusual-item.asp)—maybe the factory burned down—which would have temporarily decreased EPS and should be excluded for the same reason.
 The calculation for EPS excluding extraordinary items is:

 EPS\=Net Income − Pref.Div. (+or−) Extraordinary ItemsWeighted Average Common Shares\\text{EPS}=\\frac{\\text{Net Income }-\\text{ Pref.Div. }\\left(+or-\\right)\\text{ Extraordinary Items}}{\\text{Weighted Average Common Shares}}